victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

     std::move(s).f(); // prints "rvalue"
     S().f();          // prints "rvalue"
 }{{< /highlight >}}
 While member functions can also be const-qualified, it's important to note that constness is an orthogonal property that does not affect the reference qualifier.
-It's worth highlighting that it's rare to encounter a const && reference in the wild, so typically, rvalue-overloads should not be const.
+It's worth highlighting that it's rare to encounter a `const &&` reference in the wild, so typically, rvalue-overloads should not be const.

-### disable the member function call for rvalues
+### Disable a member function call for rvalues

-Having read the cppreference, let's delete undesired overloads from the MyRawImage in almost no effrort:
+Having read the cppreference, let's delete undesired overloads from the `MyRawImage` in almost no effrort:
 {{< highlight cpp "hl_lines=11-15" >}}
 class MyRawImage
 {